jsilke/spoonderful/README.md

 ### **Data Pipeline**

 The API currently supports two recommendation approaches.
-The trivial (`simple`) approach simply returns the top 5 (or fewer) results from Spoonacular's recipe search that you aren't missing any ingredients to make.
+The trivial (`simple`) approach simply returns the top 5 (or fewer) results from Spoonacular's recipe search with the fewest missing ingredients.

-The `varied` approach first filters the top 100 results to a set with no missing ingredients.
-If the remaining number of recipes in this set is five or fewer, the results are returned; otherwise, the dimensionality of the feature space is reduced to two principal components and dynamic k-means clustering is applied to force five recipe clusters.
+The `varied` approach first filters the top 100 results to a set with fewer missing ingredients.
+If the remaining number of recipes in this set is five or fewer, the results are returned as is; otherwise, the dimensionality of the feature space is reduced to two principal components and dynamic k-means clustering is applied to force five recipe clusters.
 The recipes that are closest to the centroid in each cluster are then returned as the top five recommendations.